Inscription on the tombstone of Elizabeth Barrett Browning

 Venus and jupiter in a compound set between two individuals, then, implies they are successful and/or charismatic as a couple.
 It could be said they are so harmonious as a couple that they remind us, when we observe them, what a relationship could be.

 Interplay of the benefics play a large role in the synastry of attraction.
 Other astrology is important in synastry but I do not cover it here.
-I will write more about it in the blog associated with this site (address above).
+I will write more about it a paper on synastry in general.
+Here is the link: Synastry.

 The same moment in time (birth) equates to different moments in time when spread out over the “sphere” called planet Earth.
 For instance, 5 p.m. in New York City (EST) is the same moment in time as 10 p.m. in London (GMT) (disregarding for the sake of discussion, differences of Local Mean Time from Standard Time).
 That is, the exact same moment in time translates into different Standard Times all over the globe.